Master of Science in Information Systems

 - A prerequisite course in Statistics is required to apply for this program.
 If you choose the Computer Networks and Security concentration you will also have an Internetworking prerequisite course.

 In addition to the above-listed requirements, international applicants must also submit the following:

 - Minimum academic overall CGPA of 60% or GPA of 3.0/4.0 or 7/10 or first division graduation with minimal backlogs

-- Scans of marksheets, consolidated marksheet, and provisional certificate if available may be uploaded to GradCAS
+- Scans of marksheets, consolidated marksheet, and provisional certificate must be uploaded to GradCAS

 - Nonrefundable $24 USD application fee

-- Proof of English proficiency is required to attend Marist.
+- Proof of English proficiency is required for students who have earned their Bachelor’s degrees outside of the United States, Canada, or the United Kingdom.
 (Upload scans of scores to GradCAS)

 - IELTS 6.5

 - TOEFL 79